PiercingDan/spark-Jupyter-AWS/README.md

 The idea to use Jupyter Notebook with PySpark was due to my own affinity for Jupyter and python.
 Jupyter Notebook is highly effective for data science as it allows users to interact quickly with their models and try many different approaches quickly, which is essential for data analysis.
 Jupyter functionality also nicely embeds images for data visualization and together with the numerous python libraries available, there is no end to the things you can do.

 ## Getting Started with AWS
 AWS, short for [Amazon Web Services](https://aws.amazon.com/), is a popular cloud computing service.
-You will have to sign up for an account and have your credit card handy.
+You will have to sign up for an account and have your credit card on hand.
 AWS does have a 1-year 'free' tier plan, which I am currently on, but it covers very limited services and I easily supercede the allotted amount and pay out of my own pocket.
 It is easy to rack up serious charges if you're not careful.
 This tutorial will use the cloud computing service EC2 and the cloud storage service S3.
 Try running a test cluster from AWS EC2 interface and uploading files onto a S3 bucket if you are not familiar with AWS.

 For the following tutorial, you will need:
 * [Amazon EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to log into your instances
-* [Amazon Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to use many programmatic features of AWS, such as integration of S3 in spark, and the AWS CLI.
+* [Amazon Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to use many programmatic features of AWS, such as integration of S3 in spark, and the AWS CLI

 ## Why Flintrock
 There are many ways to set up spark with AWS EC2 instances, including: